Injuries change dynamic heading into women’s March Madness

 Coach Bill Fennelly is hoping the NCAA will give Soares an extra year for Iowa State.

-In the meantime, the fifth-seeded Cyclones will have to rely on one of the nation’s top players, Ashley Joens, to help them make it to Texas.
+In the meantime, the fifth-seeded Cyclones will have to rely on one of the nation’s top players, Ashley Joens, to help them make it to Texas for the Final Four.
 Joens, a 3,000-point scorer for her career, had 28 points and 10 rebounds in Iowa State’s win over Texas for the league title.

 The Cyclones play Toledo (28-4) in the opening round.